 - Purchasing additional inventory for a busy season.

-Top six business loans for retail:
+Top six business funding for retail:

 - Business lines of credit.
 Best for sustained cash flow gaps.

-- Short-term loans.
+- Short-term funding.
 Best for time-sensitive expenses.

 - Equipment financing.